crindlisbacher/poole/index.md

 + [Spatial Equity and Fare Integration](https://crindlisbacher.github.io/2019/08/11/spatial-fare-equity.html): an analysis of the concept of spatial equality with regards to commuter rail fare systems.

+Bylines: Daily Beast, American Prospect, Class Central.
 Available for freelance and full time work.